Hometown: White Stone, VA

 After working three years as a medical sales rep in Raleigh, North Carolina, Jared Bouis found himself at a crossroads in his career: remain in operations or pivot to strategy.
 Ultimately, he decided to pursue the path of strategy in the medical device and healthcare sectors, but he realized that he needed to acquire some integral skills and knowledge in order to be successful in a role with a strategic focus.

-His academic experience at the business school has been complemented by the professional development he's received through the Executive Partner program, an exclusive and unique opportunity for full-time MBA students to be paired with former C-suite level executives for one-on-one coaching.
+His academic experience at the business school has been complemented by the professional development he's received through the Executive Partner program, an exclusive and unique opportunity for full-time MBA students to be paired with former C-suite-level executives for one-on-one coaching.

 "I sat down with Executive Partners from different fields and had them engage with me and talk through what kind of passion you need to be in various industries and what it's like working in those industries," he says.
 "I recognize the importance and the impact that mentors can have, and so to have them as a resource is just incredible."

 The summer following his first year in the full-time MBA program, Jared interned with Stryker Neurovascular in Fremont, California.
-His choices to both attend William & Mary, and again to accept an internship with Stryker, led to Jared securing a full-time offer from the company upon his completion of the MBA program.
+His choices to both attend William & Mary and again to accept an internship with Stryker led to Jared securing a full-time offer from the company upon his completion of the MBA program.

-As a product manager for Stryker, Jared will be responsible for every piece of the product life cycle, from forecasting, to collaborating the downstream commercialization of the product, to serving as the intermediary between supply chain and logistics, to production and anticipating global demand.
-He is an advocate of Stryker's vision to move away from fee-for-service models into value-based healthcare where his focus will be on developing products that diagnose and treat strokes as well as prevent recurrent strokes.
+As a product manager for Stryker, Jared will be responsible for every piece of the product life cycle, from forecasting to collaborating the downstream commercialization of the product to serving as the intermediary between supply chain and logistics to production and anticipating global demand.
+He is an advocate of Stryker's vision to move away from fee-for-service models into value-based healthcare, where his focus will be on developing products that diagnose and treat strokes as well as prevent recurrent strokes.

-"Part of the reason I'm so drawn to medical device and healthcare is because it's an industry where change is actually tangible, it's so innovative," he explains.
+"Part of the reason I'm so drawn to medical devices and healthcare is because it's an industry where change is actually tangible, it's so innovative," he explains.
 "I personally think the healthcare system is broken.
 One of the reasons I came here to the business school is to be an agent of change in the healthcare system.
 How do I see myself doing that?
 By pushing the boundaries of medical technology and working with Stryker to improve patient outcomes and fix the healthcare system."